isambard-uob/isambard/README.md

 Wanting to delve a bit deeper?
 Take a look at the [docs](http://isambard.readthedocs.io/en/latest/) to find out more of the features in ISAMBARD, or just take a look through the code base and hack around.
 Remember, feel free to contact us on Gitter, email or through the issues if you get stuck.

+### Unit tests
+To ensure that the package is correctly installed unit tests can be run by:

+`python -m unittest discover unit_tests/`

 ##Principal Investigator
 * Derek N. Woolfson
   * Email: d.n.woolfson@bristol.ac.uk